 A minimum of five semesters of the DBA program are dedicated to the doctoral study.
 Once students initially register for DDBA 9000, with their supervisory committee chair, they will be continuously enrolled in the same course until the doctoral study is formally approved by the chief academic officer.
 Ideally, the rest of the student’s committee members (described below under Doctoral Study Completion Course) are engaged at the same time; at the latest, they must be engaged before the student’s doctoral study proposal is submitted for their approval.

 The 4-credit DDBA 9000 - Doctoral Study Completion Course is taken as many times as needed to complete the degree (typically a minimum of five terms).
 Students must achieve two milestones.
 First, they create a doctoral study proposal, expanding the concepts established in the doctoral study prospectus and further developing the sections that will eventually become the doctoral study.
-This proposal is subject to committee approval, followed by University Research Review (URR), which could potentially return the proposal for further revision and re-approval by the committee.
+This proposal is subject to committee approval.

 Subsequent to university-level approval, students must submit the correct forms to the Institutional Review Board (IRB) before beginning their field research.
 Upon receiving IRB approval, students carry out their field research, develop their proposed solution/implementation plan, and develop a suitable assessment plan.

 For the second milestone, students prepare the three-section doctoral study.
-The doctoral study is subject first to committee review and University Research Review (URR), then to oral examination.
-The DBA degree is awarded upon successful review at both levels.
-Please see the Office of Research and Doctoral Services website for further details of the review processes.
+The doctoral study is subject first to committee review and then to oral examination.

 Registration for doctoral study credits (DDBA 9000) takes place during the regular course registration period.
 Students earn a total of 20 semester credits for the doctoral study.
 Additional semesters needed for completion of the doctoral study do not earn credit.